-\succ The study of pre and post diagenetic effects contact between the different grains and arethogenic quartz over growth around the detrital quartz grain has been carried out.
+The study of pre and post diagenetic effects contact between the different grains and arethogenic quartz over growth around the detrital quartz grain has been carried out.

 GEOMORPHOLOGICAL IMPACTS OF TECTONIC MOVEMENTS IN AND AROUND BILIGIRIRANGAN HILL RANGES KARNATAKA, INDIA.2003.
+Dr. Satis M.V.
+Scientist in Rolta India Ltd Remotesensing and GIS wing . in Mumboy.
 Achievements:

 The Geomorphological field investigations and the survey of literature, it could be concluded that there exits continuity between the eastern Dharwar Craton and parts of Biligirirangana hills.
-Thus Biligirirangan hills form a structurally complex terrain showing at least three periods of deformation, shearing events and active faults trending N400W and N600W.
+Thus Biligirirangan hills form a structurally complex terrain showing at least three periods of deformation, shearing events and active faults trending N40W and N60W.